-The sudden loss of so many young men during the war, affected Britain's demographics.
+The loss of 750,000 young men during the war, and nearly 2 million wounded, affected Britain's demographics.
 After the war, women far outnumbered men and many women were never to marry or have children.
 The 1921 United Kingdom Census found 19,803,022 women and 18,082,220 men in England and Wales, a difference of 1.72 million, which newspapers called the "Surplus Two Million Women."
 In the 1921 census, there were 1,209 single women, aged 25 to 29, for every 1,000 men.
 In 1931, 50% of these women were still single, and 35% of them did not marry while still able to bear children.
 Many women after the war emigrated to Commonwealth countries and to America, in search of a new life.

 The losses to the Commonwealth nations that supported Britain were also severe.
 In all, 250,000 killed and 500,000 wounded.
 New Zealand lost 18,000 killed and 50,000 wounded out of the 112,000 who served.
 This was a casualty rate of 66%.
 Australia's casualties were 80,000 killed and 137,000 wounded, 64% of those who joined.
 Similarly, Canada and Newfoundland lost 62,000 and 172,000 wounded, a casualty rate of 39%; South Africa lost 7,000 killed and 12,000 wounded, 13% of those who served, and India, who provided more Commonwealth troops, than all the others put together, suffered 74,000 killed, 67,000 wounded, or 7% of those that served.
 In addition, it is estimated that 100,000 men from the African and Caribbean Colonies, who acted as carriers and labourers, died of disease and exhaustion, with another 18,000 killed in action.